 Rachel Berg is a Connecticut local, having grown up in Bethany and run competitively on the Hopkins cross country team in high school.
 Before studying history at the University of Chicago, she joined the Howard Dean for America campaign, where she worked in the scheduling office.
-After college, feeling driven to use her hands and her brain, she spent a winter WWOOFing in Washington State.
-The next year she found herself back in central Connecticut managing farmers' markets for CitySeed and volunteering at Boulder Knoll Community Farm in Cheshire.
-In 2010, she became a volunteer at Massaro, where she met Aaron and realized that farming was more than a passing phase.
-She left Massaro after three seasons to attend the University of Vermont Farmer Training Program, but came back again when the program was over to join the Darling Farm team.
-Besides baking the best challah ever on the face of this green earth, loves presidential history and spreadsheets almost as much as she loves farming, has an uncanny memory for dates, and can smell a ripe cantaloupe from - literally - a mile away.
+After college and year of WOOFing, she found herself back in central Connecticut managing farmers' markets for CitySeed and volunteering at Boulder Knoll Community Farm in Cheshire.
+In 2010, she became a volunteer at Massaro Community Farm in Woodbridge, where she met Aaron and realized that farming was her career.
+She left Massaro after three seasons to attend the University of Vermont Farmer Training Program, but came back to join her partners and build our new farm business.
+Rachel bakes the best challah ever on the face of this green earth, loves presidential history almost as much as she loves farming, has an uncanny memory for dates, and can smell a ripe cantaloupe from - literally - a mile away.
 She is our field manager, master bed-prepper, and enthusiastic carrot-weeder.
 Rachel manages all our money on the farm with a precise and watchful eye, has recently been elected to the Advisory Committee for CitySeed markets, sits on the steering committee of the New CT Farmer Alliance, and is the treasurer for our Madison farmers market.